 Electrical codes are in place to protect you, the homeowner.
-These general guidelines apply to new installations and will give you the basics of what electrical inspectors are looking for.
-Be sure to check with your local electrical inspector because local codes may vary from the list provided.
-In the case of existing housing, the codes will apply if you are updating a home, and it requires an electrical update.
+These general guidelines apply to new installations and remodels and will give you the basics of what electrical inspectors are looking for.
+Be sure to check with your local building department because local codes may vary from the recommendations here.
+Most local codes follow the National Electrical Code (NEC), but there can be variances, and the local code always takes precedence.

 These rooms require that a wall switch be placed beside the entry door of the room so that you can light the room before entering it.
-It can either control a ceiling light, a wall light, or an outlet connected to a desk lamp.
-The ceiling fixture must be controlled by a wall switch and not a pull chain type light.
-Wall receptacles should be placed no farther than 12 feet apart.
+It can either control a ceiling light, a wall light, or a receptacle for plugging in lamp.
+The ceiling fixture must be controlled by a wall switch rather than a pull chain.
+Wall receptacles may be placed no farther than 12 feet apart on any wall surface.
+Any wall section wider than 2 feet must have a receptacle.
 Dining rooms usually require a separate 20-amp circuit for one outlet used for a microwave, entertainment center, or window air conditioner.

 These areas can be long and need adequate lighting.
 Be sure to place enough lighting so shadows are not cast when walking.
 Remember, hallways are often escape routes in the event of inclement weather and emergencies.
 A hallway over 10 feet long is required to have an outlet for general purpose.

 Three-way switches are required for the two ends of the hallway.
-If there are more doors throughout the hallway, say a bedroom or two, then you may want to add addition four-way switches to the circuit outside the door of each room.
+If there are more doors served by a hallway, such as for a bedroom or two, you may want to add a four-way switch near the door outside of each room.